radam9/booky/README.md

 ### Database Setup

+1. create the database bookmarkie (maybe also bookmarkie_test)
-To setup the database run the `initialize_db.py` script using the following command:
+2. To setup the database run the `initialize_db.py` script using the following command:

 ```
 python initialize_db.py